-Let’s be clear, SEO is hard.
+Let’s be clear, being a Shopify SEO expert is hard!

 And with competition mounting day by day, it’s not getting any easier.